Kaysims/Grip-Club/README.md

 </details><br />

-6. When i used the [Responsinator](http://www.responsinator.com/) site, it highlighted that my site was not resposive in landscape for mobile devises.
+6. When I used the [Responsinator](http://www.responsinator.com/) site, it highlighted that my site needed to be more responsive in landscape formate for mobile devises.
 The h1 would get pushed behind the nav bar.
-To fix this i added another media query with a max-width: 930px.
+To fix this I added another media query with a max-width of 930px.
 This is no longer an error.
 <details><summary><b>Landscape Mobile Bug</b></summary>

 ![Landscape Mobile Bug](assets/readme-images/unresponsive-landcape-phone.png)